By Arijit Dutta Managing Director Priya Entertainments Pvt Ltd

-Job in adventure tourism sector does not have a specific salary structure.
+Job in the adventure tourism sector does not have a specific salary structure.
 Salary differs depending on the career opportunity, location, job responsibilities and whether the position is full time or seasonal.
 In majority cases adventure tourism jobs are seasonal.
 So it not possible to expect fixed income throughout the year.
 But to begin with, one can expect a salary ranges from Rs.
 7,000 – 12,000 per month.
-Income in self-employment venture depends on the size and nature of the operation; it is obviously more than being employed.
+Income in a self-employment venture depends on the size and nature of the operation; it is obviously more than being employed.

 Some of the institutions

 National Institute of Tourism and Hospitality Management, Hyderabad